abrennec/sose20_mc/scripts/02_intro.md

 Open Sonic Pi and play with the introduced commands to playback notes, chords, and simply loops.

 #### Exercise 2
-Now listen to the added songs and open the corresponding Sonic Pi file.
-Try to finalize the main melodies.

-#### Exercise 3
 To make the melodies a bit more interesting, change the playback rate by using "**use_bpm**" and set it to 130

 ```ruby